winter3angle/dumbsec/content/oscp-prep/oscp-failure.md

 go-to browser usually) Chrome worked much better than it.
 I was told that there are some bugs and newest Chrome doesn't work well with proctoring software, but I didn't notice anything wrong with it as well as my remote proctor.
-This weird troubleshooting sesion took about 40 minutes and I was kind of upset of such a dumb start and time waste right from the beginning.
+This weird troubleshooting session took about 40 minutes and I was kind of upset of such a dumb start and time waste right from the beginning.

 # The first one
 So I decided to start with buffer overflow machine which costs 25 points and how rumours say is the easiest one.
 Turned out this is true.
-You're provided with debugging machine with all the needed software and just have to stick with trivial manual BO exploitation methodology and you're done.
+You're provided with debugging machine with all the needed software and just have to stick with trivial manual BO exploitation methodology and you're fine.
 It took like a hour and a half to have working local exploit with `windows/exec` msfvenom payload.
 For some reason it was necessary to play with encoders since some of the were causing immediate crashes on target service, despite the countermeasures like